-Unfortunately, the Nuclear Regulatory Commission has refused to recognize the dangers posed by HEMP to nuclear power plants, and the nuclear utilities have to date resisted all efforts to retrofit nuclear power plants with technology that would shield against the effects of HEMP.
-Consequently, no steps have been taken to install equipment and modifications that would protect U.S. nuclear power plants from HEMP (and this is the situation in many other nations).
-American citizens, along with many other people in the world, remain very much at risk from the catastrophic effects of HEMP (and GMD).163
+Unfortunately, the Nuclear Regulatory Commission has refused to recognize the dangers posed by HEMP to nuclear power plants,163 and the nuclear utilities have to date resisted all efforts to retrofit nuclear power plants with technology that would shield against the effects of HEMP.
+Consequently, no steps have been taken to install equipment and modifications that would significantly reduce, if not protect, U.S. nuclear power plants from HEMP (and this is the situation in many other nations).
+American citizens, along with many other people in the world, remain very much at risk from the catastrophic effects of HEMP (and GMD).164